 The School shall, for each fiscal year, offer at a minimum, the number of minutes of instruction per grade level as required by Education Code Section 47612.5(a)(1)(A)-(D)

-If a pupil is expelled or leaves Urban Montessori Charter School without graduating or completing the school year for any reason, Urban Montessori Charter School shall notify the superintendent of the school district of the pupil's last known address within 30 days, and shall, upon request, provide that school district with a copy of the cumulative record of the pupil, including a transcript of grades or report card, and health information.
+If a pupil is expelled or leaves Urban Montessori Charter School without graduating or completing the school year for any reason, Urban Montessori Charter School shall notify the superintendent of the school district of the pupil's last known address within 30 days, and shall, upon request, provide that school district with a copy of the cumulative record of the pupil, including report cards or a transcript of grades, and health information.
+If the pupil is subsequently expelled or leaves the school district without graduating or completing the school year for any reason, the school district shall provide this information to the School within 30 days if the School demonstrates that the pupil had been enrolled in the School.
 [Ref.
-California Education Code Section 47605(d)(3)]
+California Education Code Section 47605(e)(3)]

+The School may encourage parental involvement, but shall notify the parents and guardians of applicant pupils and currently enrolled pupils that parental involvement is not a requirement for acceptance to, or continued enrollment at, the School.
+[Ref.
+Education Code Section 47605(n)]

 The School shall maintain accurate and contemporaneous written records that document all pupil attendance and make these records available for audit and inspection.
 [Ref.
-California Education Code Section 47612.5(a)]
+California Education Code Section 47612.5(a)(2)]

 The School shall on a regular basis consult with its parents and teachers regarding the School’s education programs.
 [Ref.
-California Education Code Section 47605(c)]
+California Education Code Section 47605(d)]

 The School shall comply with any jurisdictional limitations to locations of its facilities.
 [Ref.
 California Education Code Section 47605-47605.1]